Wagamama food – a journey

 Now for the food

 If you have been eating food from the Thailand, China, Korea and Japan, you would recognise the dishes but with a difference.
 Tasting would also present the same sense – familiar but different.
-But more importantly they do taste good and are filling..
+But more importantly they do taste good and are filling.
 It is also soulful – you feel satiated with a nice warm feeling.

 Central to it is the Japanese ramen and the Japanese-like presentation style.
 Do read my post on Food Japan Nuances and the other post on Food Culture Japan.
-Presentation is taken seriously, very seriously and Wagamama has followed that.
+Presentation is taken seriously and Wagamama has followed that.

-Though Ramen is central, any thought it is Japanese centric is quickly extinguished when you see other dishes.
+Though Ramen is central, any thought that it is Japanese centric is quickly extinguished when you see other dishes.
 Consider their Coconut Seafood Broth and the vegan dish Tochigi Yellow Tofu Curry.

 My favourite is Coconut Seafood Broth.
 A heady mix of shrimp, salmon, scallops, squid, mussels with broccoli.
 Chillies and flat wide noodles poached in coconut milk broth.